geshan/geshan.github.com/posts/2022-09-09-software-engineering-realities.md

 1. Deployment tools will come and go, making the deployment atomic, and easy to rollback is the main catch here.
 1. Your work is not done after releasing it on production and testing a couple of times.
 If you can set up a dashboard or other way to track the progress for a big feature, that helps the stakeholder greatly.
 Tweak the definition of done for some tasks, that's fine.
 1. [Release early, release often](https://en.wikipedia.org/wiki/Release_early,_release_often).
 Also follow that in code, when code works make a commit so that you can go back to that state if needed.
-1. Move fast break (few) things (behind feature flags) – :) -- Origially attributed to [Mark Zukerberg](https://hbr.org/2019/01/the-era-of-move-fast-and-break-things-is-over).
+1. Move fast break (few) things (behind feature flags) – :) -- Originally attributed to [Mark Zukerberg](https://hbr.org/2019/01/the-era-of-move-fast-and-break-things-is-over).

 ## DevOps/SRE